 If the argument message is not undefined, the message own property of the newly constructed object is set to ToString(message).
-Otherwise, the message own property is set to the empty String.

 15.11.2 The Error Constructor

 When Error is called as part of a new expression, it is a constructor: it initialises the newly created object.